cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 wal_log_hints = 'on'
 ```

-Since the fixed parameters are added last, they can't be overridden by the
+Since the fixed parameters are added at the end, they can't be overridden by the
 user via the YAML configuration.
 Those parameters are required for correct WAL
 archiving and replication.